 Of the 10 assistant coaches, five have degrees from Texas Tech University

-Chad Dennis begins his first season at Texas Tech as the head strength and conditioning coach for Red Raider Football.
+Chad Dennis begins his third season at Texas Tech as the head strength and conditioning coach for Red Raider Football.

-Dennis joins the Red Raiders after one year at Texas A&M where he served as an assistant strength and conditioning coach under Larry Jackson.
-While with the Aggies in 2012, he played a key role in A&M's 11-2 season and win in the AT&T Cotton Bowl.
+Dennis joined the Red Raiders after one year at Texas A&M (2013) where he served as an assistant strength and conditioning coach under Larry Jackson.
+While with the Aggies in 2012, he played a key role in A&M’s 11-2 season and AT&T Cotton Bowl victory.

-Dennis returned to Aggieland in 2012 after spending the seven previous seasons as the Assistant Director of Sports Performance at the University of Houston and the 2005-06 campaign at the University of Connecticut.
+Dennis returned to Texas A&M in 2012 after spending the previous seven seasons as the Assistant Director of Sports Performance at the University of Houston and the 2005-06 campaign at the University of Connecticut.

 In his first stint in College Station, from 2002-05, Dennis worked with the Aggies’ football and men’s and women’s basketball teams while also overseeing the three-time national champion A&M equestrian team.

 Before arriving in College Station, Dennis worked at Westfield High School in Spring, Texas, from 2000-02, where he served as an assistant football coach and directed the team’s strength and conditioning program.
 Dennis spent the six years prior to that appointment working as a physical therapy technician at several occupational health care facilities.